 The most common bacteria associated with skin infections are Streptococcus and Staphylococcus.
 Streptococcus commonly causes impetigo (a superficial infection), wound infections from injury or after surgery, and cellulitis, an ascending infection associated with fever, rash and pain, and swelling of the site.
 Staphylococcus aureus is predominantly associated with wound infections, folliculitis, furuncles, carbuncles (skin abscesses or “boils”) but can become deeper, more serious infections if left unchecked.

 With both Staph and Strep, these deeper infections may require significant surgical intervention, such as necrotizing fasciitis (deep fascial infection) or a muscle abscess (pyomyositis).
 An untreated Staphylococcus aureus infection can predispose to abscesses in the epidural space or even heart valve infections (endocarditis).
 Post-viral respiratory infections can sometimes be complicated by Staphylococcus aureus which can sometimes be necrotizing and life-threatening.

 Staphylococcus aureus is easy to see on Gram staining.
 They stain Gram positive (purple) and appear as grape-like clusters in the microscope.
 They grow readily on culture media, including blood cultures.
 Newer methods of testing including a nasal swab for PCR are useful for detecting colonization of Staph aureus in the nares and differentiating between MRSA and MSSA.
 This has clinical implications for treatment and pre-operative preparation.

-An approach to treatment of MRSA in a person presenting with an infection is three-fold.
+An approach to the treatment of MRSA in a person presenting with an infection is three-fold.

 MRSA: Question and Answer